 Although, if you are wondering what people at the Apple store might be able to fix it without erasing your data, well you are wrong, every iPad which are generally found to be disabled, the geeks at Apple store themselves will restore your iPad to its factory settings since there is no other way to unlock the device.
 Although, they might assist you in setting up a new iPad later on.

-Therefore, you will, later on, be pretty disappointed with yourself as they will charge a hefty amount for a fix which you might have been able to do at home yourself.
+Therefore, you will, later on, be pretty disappointed with yourself as they will charge a hefty amount for a fix that you might have been able to do at home yourself.

 So, simply save some bucks by performing the DFU restore of your iPad by yourself.
 Just, follow the 5 simple steps listed below: